Getting Started with Mastodon

 Federation

-Federation is a term used to describe how multiple instances are connected together.
+Federation is a term used to describe how multiple servers are connected together.

-Over time, due to interactions with other users on other instances and platforms will it all grow.
+Over time, due to interactions with other users on other servers and platforms, will it all grow.
 Day by day, week by week, month by month, it will keep getting bigger and bigger.

 How this all happens can only be described through a diagram: